noir91/from-scratch-projects/neural-network-from-scratch/READme.md

 I made neural networks from scratch with optimizers, batch normalization, deep layers, gradient checking for back propagation check, to externalize theoritcal knowledge learned in Deep Learning Specialization.

 If you hit a runtime issue, check the main training loop and helper imports first.
-The repo is already structured for learning, debugging, and iteration, but a few rough edges are still being worked through.
+The repo is modular and structured for iteration.

 * * *